SuhitAgarwal/quirk-by-elixir/README.md

 ### 4 - Small Scale Data Corruption

 A small amount of data has been corrupted in a recoverable way.
 The user still has lost data, but the app does not crash, and this is potentially fixable via an update.

-# License

-Quirk is licensed under the [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License), which guarantees end users the freedom to study, share, and modify the software.

-Note that this license **does not** give free reign to redistribute the name and branding of quirk.
-So if you'd like to publish your own version, please rename it to avoid end-user confusion.